 top of page

-At QuillBot, we focused on engineer's goals to what they wanted out of the design system.
+At QuillBot, we focused on engineers' goals and what they wanted out of the design system.
 That set our course of action and started at the atomic design level.
-Storybook would make the design system accessible to all engineers.
-A milestone and achievement far beyond to the simplistic styleguide we started with.
+Storybook would make the design system accessible to all engineers—a milestone and achievement far beyond the simplistic styleguide we started with.

 Take a collaborative approach